-• When creating your graphic, work independently making your own choices and decisions
+When creating your digital character, work independently making your own choices and decisions

-Students must work on their own when creating their digital graphic, applying what they have learnt and not be led through a process to create a digital graphic.
+Students must work on their own when creating their digital character, applying what they have learnt and not be led through a process to create a digital character.

-In relation to Task 4 you should ensure that the students are aware of the need to link their reflections back to the brief.
+In relation to Task 4, you should ensure that students are aware of the need to link their reflections back to the brief.
 Students should be reviewing the product and not the process.